Table Array in Excel (Create, Use and Fix Issues)

 Sample dataset of multiple tables

-• For this, we will combine the VLOOKUP and INDIRECT functions.
+• Combine the VLOOKUP and INDIRECT functions.

 =VLOOKUP(C12,INDIRECT(B12),3,FALSE)